 - Can I see what information the cookies collect?
 Not really, they are not files in a readable format for you to edit, they simply hold information usable to the websites you are accessing.

 - Is there a way to completely erase your web browsing history?
 You can use your browser setting to delete the browsing history and all stored cookies, this by no means represents total anonymity.
 You can also use web browser options such as: InPrivate Browsing, Igcognito, Turnon Tracking Protection if you worry and cookies stored on your pc.

 For many people cookies are a privacy concern, for a smaller number cookies represent a security issue.
-There are different ways to achieve a higher level of privaysecurity during web browsing, things such as: Inprivate Browsing, Incognito, Enable Tracking protection, installing browser security plug ins, set your browser to delete cookies after the session ends, and even using Tor browser for your online activity.
-The truth is that total anonymity takes more than that and if it’s something you are looking for your life style will change dramatically to avoid leaving traces.
+There are different ways to achieve a higher level of privacy security during web browsing, things such as InPrivate Browsing, Incognito, Enable Tracking protection, installing browser security plug-ins, setting your browser to delete cookies after the session ends, and even using Tor browser for your online activity.
+The truth is that total anonymity takes more than that and if it’s something you are looking for your lifestyle will change dramatically to avoid leaving traces.

 About us: JDTechSolutions is a Managed IT service company providing technical support services to small and mid-sized businesses in Northern NJ and the NYC area.
 We align technical solutions with business goals to help them increase productivity and automate processes, our area of expertise is in desktop support, network administration, information security, and project management services.
 Contact us for more details about our services and solutions.